James Ferentz

-James Ferentz (born June 5, 1989) is an American football center for the New England Patriots of the National Football League (NFL).
-He was signed by the Houston Texans as an undrafted free agent in 2014.
-He played college football at Iowa.
-He has also played for the Denver Broncos.
+James Ferentz (born June 5, 1989) is an American former football center, and currently the assistant offensive line coach for the New York Giants.
+He was signed by the Houston Texans as an undrafted free agent in 2014, and also played in the National Football League (NFL) for the Denver Broncos and New England Patriots (for whom he won Super Bowls 50 and LIII).
+He played college football for the Iowa Hawkeyes.

-High school career
+Early life

 Ferentz played football at Iowa City High School in Iowa City, Iowa.
 He also wrestled earning second place at the Iowa high school wrestling tournament his senior year.

 College career

 Ferentz attended and played college football at Iowa from 2008–2012.
 He was named second-team All-Big Ten while at the University of Iowa.

 Professional career

 Houston Texans

 Ferentz was signed by the Houston Texans on May 16, 2014.
-He was waived by the Texans on August 30, 2014 and was signed to the practice squad the next day.
+He was waived by the Texans on August 30, 2014, and was signed to the practice squad the next day.
 He signed a reserve/futures contract with the Texans on December 30, 2014.

 On September 5, 2015, Ferentz was waived by the Texans.